mP1/youtube-channels/README.md

 - [Flags in Focus](https://www.youtube.com/@FlagsinFocus)If you have a mild interest in flags or you’re a full on vexillologist, then this channel is for you.
 It’s informative, entertaining and has flags!
 - [FreeHighQualityDocumentaries](https://www.youtube.com/@FreeHighQualityDocumentaries) Typically hour long documentaries about of the worlds creatures
 - [Geo Girl](https://www.youtube.com/@GEOGIRL) Geoscience, aka tectonics, dinosaurs etc.
+- [Redouane GUELAILIA](https://www.youtube.com/@GeograFun) Learn about the history of flags, how they have evolved over time, and what they represent in different countries.
+This channel highlights interesting facts about the flags, such as their design, colors, and symbols.
 - [Geography Geek](https://www.youtube.com/c/GeographyGeek) Interesting Geography videos mostly about old maps
 - [GeographyTour](https://www.youtube.com/@GeographyTour) Geography tour is a channel that produces interesting facts and videos about the geography of countries and also talks about important political and economic issues of the countries of the world.
 - [Geo Perspective](https://www.youtube.com/@GeoPerspective) Stories and travel mostly around northern Europe.